kruize/autotune/design/KruizeDatasource.md

 Associate multiple clusters with a single datasource to enable cluster-specific metadata retrieval.
 This feature allows Kruize to manage datasources that monitor multiple Kubernetes clusters.

-> **⚠️ Current Limitation**: While the API supports multiple clusters in the configuration, the current implementation only supports **single cluster** per datasource.
-Full multi-cluster support will be added in a future release.
+> **ℹ️ Note**: The implementation parses, stores, and iterates over all configured clusters.
+However, this workflow has been designed and validated primarily with single-cluster configurations.
+Full multi-cluster support is planned for a future release.

 ### Configuration